tetracorp/dungeons-of-avalon/docs/_posts/2026-09-03-combat-mechanics.md

 In DoA1, the hero's AC (AS) stat is calculated as `Strength/32` rounded down, plus bonuses from [items](game/items-and-treasure.html).

+In DoA2, the hero's AC (AS) stat is instead calculated as `((Kondition+Level)/16 + Strength)/16` plus bonuses from items.

+However, in both games, the AC (AS) stat appears to have no effect.

-In DoA1, the hero's WC (RS) stat is calculated as `(Luck + Level)/32` plus item bonuses.
+In both games, the hero's WC (RS) stat is calculated as `(Luck + Level)/32` plus item bonuses.
 The spell Magic Armour grants +3 to all party members, while Magic Armour2 grants +2 instead.
 There is a -2 penalty if suffering from Blinded status.

+WC protects the hero from both physical attacks and spells.
+If their WC is equal to or greater then the opponent's attack or spell attack stat, the attack misses 15/16 (93.75) of the time.
+If it's lower, the enemy attack always hits.

 ### Hero actions